5. Fledex: Weather example

 There are plenty of Weather APIs on the internet, but most of them require to register which is not ideal for a public example.
 Therefore I decided to use Open-Meteo which provides all we need.

-).
-Then we can make the call https://api.open-meteo.com/v1/forecast?latitude=47.4729344&longitude=19.0468802¤t=temperature_2m
+Then we can make the call to https://api.open-meteo.com/v1/forecast?latitude=47.4729344&longitude=19.0468802¤t=temperature_2m

-to get data like the following:
+to get the weather data that will look like the following:

 {